-At Grande Case on the northern coast, you’ll find a historic fishing village that is more West Indian in style.
+Visit Grande Case on the northern coast, and you’ll find a charming historic fishing village that is more West Indian in style.
 Pick up a few souvenirs and island-chic clothing at the boutiques or enjoy a beverage or meal at one of the local bars or restaurants with stunning views.

-There are 140 different nationalities residing on the island, and unsurprisingly this has garnered an international mix of cuisines and flavours.
+There are 140 different nationalities residing on the island, and unsurprisingly this has garnered an international mix of cuisines and flavors.
 Sint Maarten/Saint Martin is often described as the culinary capital of the Caribbean and a handful of restaurants can boast Michelin stars.
 After dinner, St Maarten continues to deliver with exuberant night spots and several casinos.